 Onion & Wild Herb Flatbread

-For the base, use a frozen pizza dough or make your favorite pizza or flatbread recipe.
-Before baking, place scallion, chives, or spring onion on top to resemble a wildflower bouquet or windblown grasses.
+- For the base, use frozen pizza dough or make your favorite pizza or flatbread recipe.
+Before baking, place scallions, chives, or spring onions on top to resemble a wildflower bouquet or windblown grasses.
 Finish with marigold and fennel blossoms, good olive oil, and flaky black lava salt.